aleen42/gitbook-footer/README.md

 a gitbook-plugin for adding footer.

 *Notice that: (Issue [#2](https://github.com/aleen42/gitbook-footer/issues/2)) Gitbook has used engine 3.0.3 to build books recently, and there are some compatible problems about this plugin.
-Therefore, you can temporarily use version 2.6.7 to build and the configurations(`book.json`) should be like this:*
+Therefore, you can temporarily use version 2.6.7 to build and the configurations(`book.json`) should be like this (version 4.3.0 has fixed the problem):*

 ```json
 {